llm-bible/llm-bible.github.io/_publications/saha2025almost.markdown

 bibkey: saha2025almost
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2502.15666"}
-tags: ['Tools', 'Reinforcement Learning', 'Language Modeling', 'Ethics and Bias', 'Applications']
+tags: ['Tools', 'Applications', 'Ethics and Bias', 'Language Modeling', 'Reinforcement Learning']
 ---
 The growing use of large language models (LLMs) for text generation has led to widespread concerns about AI-generated content detection.
 However, an